-- •"Interaction" as defined by DHHS regulations means communication or interpersonal contact between investigator and subject.
-[45 CFR 46.102(f)] - •"Private information" as defined by DHHS regulations means information about behavior that occurs in a context in which an individual can reasonably expect that no observation or recording is taking place, and information which has been provided for specific purposes by an individual and which the individual can reasonably expect will not be made public (for example, a medical record).
-[45 CFR 46.102(f)] - •"Identifiable information" as defined by DHHS means information that is individually identifiable (i.e., the identity of the subject is or may readily be ascertained by the investigator or associated with the information).
+- A human subject is defined by DHHS as a living individual about whom an investigation (whether professional or student) conducting research obtains information through intervention or interaction with the individual, and uses, studies or analyzes the information; or obtains, uses, studies, analyzes, or generates identifiable private information. - "Intervention" as defined by DHHS regulations means both physical procedures by which data are gathered (for example, venipuncture) and manipulations of the subject or the subject's environment that are performed for research purposes.
+[45 CFR 46.102(f)] - "Interaction" as defined by DHHS regulations means communication or interpersonal contact between investigator and subject.
+[45 CFR 46.102(f)] - "Private information" as defined by DHHS regulations means information about behavior that occurs in a context in which an individual can reasonably expect that no observation or recording is taking place, and information which has been provided for specific purposes by an individual and which the individual can reasonably expect will not be made public (for example, a medical record).
+[45 CFR 46.102(f)] - "Identifiable information" as defined by DHHS means information that is individually identifiable (i.e., the identity of the subject is or may readily be ascertained by the investigator or associated with the information).